Utilis in Ministerium – Useful in Service

 Camberwell girls make friends for life... within their year level and across year levels.
 Strong relationships with teachers fosters a high level of support and guidance.
 Our Wellbeing Team have specifically developed a unique series of programs to ensure that each of our girls can establish her own identity, meet challenges confidently and find purpose and joy in all she does.
 This ultimately leads to the building of quality relationships, which in turn creates an extremely inclusive, connected and respectful community.

-Each year CGGS offers Academic, Music/Academic, Means-Tested & Indigenous scholarships.
+Each year CGGS offers Academic, Music/Academic, Means-Tested, Indigenous & Principal's scholarships.

 ATAR Results 2018